Leaving the register

 Applying for voluntary removal?

-If you would like to be removed from the register and are not subject to fitness to practise proceedings, contact our team.
+If you would like to be removed from the register, and are not subject to fitness to practise proceedings, please complete our online form.

 If you are subject to ongoing fitness to practise (FtP) proceedings, you should make your GDC case contact aware that you want to submit an application for voluntary removal.
 This may be submitted at any time.
 The application will then be referred to the registrar or person with delegated authority for consideration.